Why This Pillar Matters

 The Challenge: Growing Waste, Shrinking Solutions

-Kampala alone produces over 2,000 tons of waste daily yet less than half is properly collected.
+Kampala alone produces over 2,000 tons of waste daily, yet less than half is properly collected.

 Uganda’s cities are expanding faster than their waste systems.
 Poor urban planning, limited budgets, and low public awareness have left households and businesses to dump waste in open spaces or drainage channels.
-The result: blocked waterways, disease outbreaks, and fires like the Kitezi landfill disaster warning us of a system on the brink.
+The result: blocked waterways, disease outbreaks, and fires like the Kiteezi landfill disaster warning us of a system on the brink.

 Funfact